whensonZWS/hello-world/README.md

-There are some ini file in this repo.
+There are some ini files and a scavanger in this repo.